AlexJonesNLP/alt-bitexts/README.md

 ## **Citation**

 BibTeX citation for our paper COMING SOON.
 Citations for all referenced papers should be available at links given above.
-For a full list of relevant works, please see our paper (LINK COMING SOON).
+For a full list of relevant works, please see [our paper](https://github.com/AlexJonesNLP/alt-bitexts/blob/main/paper.pdf).